AMI-system/ami_setup/README.md

   This is an example on how the rc.local file looks.
 It is responsible for running the bluetooth connection.

-For more especific information about motion, recording acoustics and schedueling refer to each folder.
+For more especific information about motion, recording acoustics and scheduling refer to each folder.